Bassett88/arkosR36S/Frequently-Asked-Questions---RG503.md

 4. You can now use File Manager to navigate to /mnt/usbdrive to access the mounted USB drive to copy and/or move files between it and ArkOS.
 5. When you're done copying and/or moving files within File Manager, be sure to go back to to Options and select **USB Drive Unmount** before unplugging your drive or you may risk corrupting the USB drive's file system.

-## Q. How do I change the boot logo? **[5/30/2022 - Not possible to do on the RG503 at this time]**
-### A. The boot logo is located in the fat32 boot partition.
-It is named logo.bmp.
-The image must meet the following criteria:

-- Must be in .bmp format
-- Must be named logo.bmp.
-The name is case sensitive!
-- Must be 640 pixels in width and 480 pixels in height.
-- Must be of 24 bit depth

 ## Q. How does the low battery indicator work?
 ### A. The following will occur:
 - The power led will turn red when battery life is less than 20 percent.